 Pocket chart activities

-Although the cards were designed for teaching rhyme, the individual picture puzzle pieces can also be used to teach many other aspects of phonemic awareness, such as beginning or ending sounds.
+Although the cards and puzzle pieces may be designed for teaching rhyme, the individual picture puzzle pieces can also be used to teach many other aspects of phonemic awareness, such as beginning or ending sounds.

 Other areas of phonemic awareness

-I have only touched on rhyming activities here.
+I have only touched on a small portion of phonemic awareness here.
 For more information on rhythm, teaching parts of a word, sequencing sounds, separation of sounds and manipulation of sounds I recommend Getting Ready to Read: Independent Phonemic Awareness Centers for Emergent Readers (I Can Read!
 (Creative Teaching Press).